During the winter, on a Wednesday there are regular runs from the rudimentary club hut, behind Tha Sportsman, on Redmires Road..

 The club expects runners to wear suitable footwear and carry the following kit:

-Warm dry clothes to change for after running are also essential.
-Further info and advice can be found here.
+Warm dry clothes to change into after running are also essential.
+A de-brief in a local hostelry is the norm.
+The Club’s safety expectations and further information and advice can be found here.

 New Runners and Personal Responsibility!

-Prospective members are welcome.
-It is critical that you make yourself known to club members before the start of the run, particularly to the person announcing the route.
+Prospective members are welcome on both Sportsman and Warts runs.
+It is important that you make yourself known to club members before the start of the run, particularly to the person announcing the route.
 Before considering these runs you should undertake an assessment of your fitness and mountain craft.
-Weather and terrain are often severe and personal safety is of utmost importance.
-First and foremost this is the responsibility of the individual.
-In the unlikely event of becoming detached from the group you must be able to look after yourself and make your way safely back to the transport.
-It helps to be familiar with the area the run covers and you should at least have the navigation skills to get safely off the fell in an emergency.
+Whilst runs from Tha Sportsman are on the margins of the city, good judgement must be exercised about conditions and equipment.

 Regular Monday races or hill rep sessions are organised from Bolsterstone church at SK270968.
 More details of time, place and route are in the calendar.
 These sessions are on dimly lit country roads or good tracks and high-viz kit and a torch are needed.
 There are no facilities at the meeting point.
 Note that races are primarily organised for the benefit of members and are not normally open to non-members.
 Runners attending for the first time should make themselves known to the organiser on arrival.